r4in/scss-architecture/README.md

 ### Components

-Integrating [Rico Sta Cruz's](https://github.com/rstacruz) philosophy of building maintainable CSS, this is where we create every UI [component](http://rscss.io/components.html).
+The `components/` folder where we integrate [Rico Sta Cruz's](https://github.com/rstacruz) philosophy of building maintainable CSS and where we create every UI [component](http://rscss.io/components.html).
 Each component should be [in a separate file](http://rscss.io/css-structure.html)

 ### Layout